ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

     Specifies the type of scenario to be generated.
 The following formats may be specified:-

         QUERY
             Generates an INITIAL scenario which accepts input data encoded as HTML form-fields, and produces an output commarea.
-The generated scenario contains a “MAP$ FROM-INPUT”, page 187, QUERY instruction.
+The generated scenario contains a :ref:`“MAP$ FROM-INPUT” <#_V456UG_MAP$_FROM-INPUT>`, QUERY instruction.
         XML
             Generates an INITIAL scenario which accepts XML input data in the body of an HTTP request, and produces an output commarea.
-The generated scenario contains a “MAP$ FROM-INPUT”, page 187, XML instruction.
+The generated scenario contains a :ref:`“MAP$ FROM-INPUT” <#_V456UG_MAP$_FROM-INPUT>`, XML instruction.
         'XML=fieldname'
             Generates an INITIAL scenario which accepts XML input encoded within an HTML form-field named fieldname, and produces an output commarea.
-The generated scenario contains a “MAP$ FROM-FIELD”, page 187 instruction with the parameter FIELD=fieldname.
+The generated scenario contains a :ref:`“MAP$ FROM-FIELD” <#_V456UG_MAP$_FROM-FIELD>` instruction with the parameter FIELD=fieldname.
         COM
             When VAR is not specified: Generates an INITIAL scenario which accepts an input commarea in the body of an HTTP request, and produces a set of VIRTEL variables whose names correspond to the fields in the copybook.
-The generated scenario contains a “TOVAR$ FROM-INPUT”, page 203 instruction.
+The generated scenario contains a “TOVAR$ FROM-INPUT” <#_V456UG_203 instruction.

             When VAR is specified: Generates an OUTPUT scenario which accepts an input commarea contained in the VIRTEL variable named by the VAR parameter, and produces a set of VIRTEL variables whose names correspond to the fields in the copybook.
-The generated scenario contains a “MAP$ FROM-VARIABLE”, page 188 instruction.
+The generated scenario contains a :ref:`“MAP$ FROM-VARIABLE” <#_V456UG_MAP$_FROM-VARIABLE>` instruction.
         'COM=fieldname'
             Generates an INITIAL scenario which accepts an input commarea encoded within an HTML form-field named fieldname, and produces a set of VIRTEL variables whose names correspond to the fields in the copybook.
-The generated scenario contains a “MAP$ FROM-FIELD”, page 187 instruction with the parameter FIELD=fieldname.
+The generated scenario contains a :ref:`“MAP$ FROM-FIELD” <#_V456UG_MAP$_FROM-FIELD>` instruction with the parameter FIELD=fieldname.

 VAR=commareaname
     For FORMAT=QUERY, FORMAT=XML, FORMAT='XML=fieldname'
         Specifies the name of the VIRTEL variable into which the output commarea is written.
 If not specified, the default is VAR=AREA

     For FORMAT=COM
         Optionally specifies the name of the VIRTEL variable which contains the input commarea

 XMLGEN=YES|NO
     Specifies whether an additional XMLGEN step is to be run.
 This parameter is useful when FORMAT=COM or FORMAT='COM=fieldname' is specified.
 If XMLGEN=YES then the job also generates a VIRTEL page template suitable for converting the VIRTEL result variables into XML format.
 The generated page template is written to userid.XMLGEN.OUTPUT which must be preallocated as a sequential dataset.
-The contents of this dataset should then be transferred to your workstation where it can be uploaded into a VIRTEL directory (see “Uploading pages by HTTP”, page 68).
+The contents of this dataset should then be transferred to your workstation where it can be uploaded into a VIRTEL directory (see “Uploading pages by HTTP” <#_V456UG_68).

 1.25.
 Incoming E-mails
 ----------------------